LauchieHarvey/TruiiFileFolderExplorer/README.md

 Inside the docker-compose.yml file I've added adminer so that I can graphically inspect the datbase to ensure I'm setting it up properly.
 This will also help me with debugging and manual testing.

+... time elapses ...

+While I have 3 days remaining in the project I will be working on all of them so I don't have much actual time left.
+Good thing it's almost done.
+The main feature left to implement is file uploading.
+The DB is set up for it.
+I just need to implement the ASP.NET API to support it & hook that up to React.
+I'm sure the React part of that will be easy.
+I'm less sure about the ASP.NET part.

+I've been enjoying using TailwindCSS and Bun so far.
+I think I'll be incoorporating both of those in my personal projects going forward.

+Additionally I will need to make the User Guide.
+I'm hoping that my Docker setup will make that fairly straightforward.

 ## Database Schema